etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/upgrade/resolving-dependencies-on-github.md

-If you encounter any issues or need additional help, don't hesitate to reach out to our support service through our portal: [http://support.etendo.software](http://support.etendo.software) 🚑
+If you encounter any issues or need additional help, do not hesitate to reach out to our support service through our portal: [http://support.etendo.software](http://support.etendo.software){target="_blank"} 🚑